DataSavvyDB/Projects/README.md

 Data Integration and Compilation Process
 The dashboard integrates data from three main sources:

-**Talent BPC Database:** Utilizing SQL queries to extract relevant data.
+**3. Talent BPC Database:** Utilizing SQL queries to extract relevant data.

-**SAP AO Systems:** Extracting data from SAP AO systems using Python and Excel.
+**4. SAP AO Systems:** Extracting data from SAP AO systems using Python and Excel.

-**Manual Excel Files and Mapping Tables:** Incorporating additional data from manual Excel files and mapping tables.
+**5. Manual Excel Files and Mapping Tables:** Incorporating additional data from manual Excel files and mapping tables.

-**Data Compilation Workflow**
+**6. Data Compilation Workflow**

-**Python Script:** Utilized Python to compile and preprocess data from various sources.
+**7. Python Script:** Utilized Python to compile and preprocess data from various sources.

-**SQL Queries:** Executed SQL queries via SSMS for extracting data from the Talent BPC database.
+**8. SQL Queries:** Executed SQL queries via SSMS for extracting data from the Talent BPC database.

-**Data Transformation:** Employed Pandas library in Python for data transformation and cleaning.
+**9. Data Transformation:** Employed Pandas library in Python for data transformation and cleaning.

 **Data Concatenation:** Merged data from different sources to create a unified dataset for the dashboard.
 Please refer the [AO_BPC_comb+AOFP_APF+HCRF opt] file attached in this repository for the python code